 As an independent learner you will have discovered how important it is to manage your time effectively.
 However, that is easier said than done, so here are some tips to help you keep on top of things.

 Before attending to the first thing that springs to mind, ask yourself: what has to be done now and what can wait?
-The best way to prioritise is not to have a single to-do list but instead divide tasks into a number of different timescales:
+One way to prioritise work is to put all that you have to do into the Eisenhower matrix (named after the former President of the United States of America):

 Input the activities into your diary (paper or online) to block out time in the day to get them done or, for long-term goals, so that you know when they are due.

-Or try out some of these resources from the Oregon State University:
+Or try out some of these resources, adapted from Oregon State University:

 Rank your lists or colour-code them so you can easily see what needs to be done first.
 Be strict and stick to it.
 Try to complete one task at a time.
 It is more satisfying to have one thing ticked off than several, half-finished jobs.